smurfie/point-and-click/docs/manual.md

     - No lines: shows all areas without sorrounding boxes
     - No lines-visible: shows only the visible areas without sorrounding boxes
 7. Try it!
 Button: Opens a new window to try quickly the game you are editing<sup>*</sup>
 8. Get json Button: Opens a dialog with the json containing all the game.
-From here you can:
+Here you can:
     - copy and paste it in the `stage.json` file inside your game [folder](#folder-structure)
     - click save and it will download a `stage.json` file for you to copy inside your game [folder](#folder-structure)
-9. Load json Button: From here you can load a `stage.json` file
+9. Load json Button: Here you can load a `stage.json` file
 10. Restore json Button:

 *: You can use it to quickly check your changes but once validated it is recommended to get the json and save it to the folder of your game.
 You can always visit the most updated version of the game going to `http://localhost:3000/game/folder-name` as described in [urls](#url-structure) section